Server Groups

 - Root - The user will be added to the SUDOers file and given SUDO root access

-- Each user can also be assigned to additional Linux Groups.
-Simply select the groups from the drop down list in the User Groups column
+Each user can also be assigned to additional Linux Groups.
+Simply select the groups from the drop down list in the Linux Groups column

-!!! note Users will always be added to their default user group which will be the same as the users username.
-Assigning a user to any additional User Groups does not remove them from their default user group, it simply adds the additional groups to the users account.
+Users will always be added to their default Linux group which will be the same as the users username.
+Assigning a user to any additional Linux Groups does not remove them from their default Linux group, it simply adds the additional groups to the users account.

 Keystash has common Linux User Groups out of the box, however you can add and edit the groups to suite your needs.
-Users will always be added to their default user group which will be the same as the users username.
-Assigning a user to any additional User Groups does not remove them from their default user group, it simply adds the additional groups to the users account.
+Users will always be added to their default Linux group which will be the same as the users username.
+Assigning a user to any additional Linux Groups does not remove them from their default Linux group, it simply adds the additional groups to the users account.

 - Click "Server Management" on the menu and then "Server Groups"